canonical/k8s-snap/docs/src/_parts/commands/k8s_config.md

 ## k8s config

-Generate a kubeconfig that can be used to access the Kubernetes cluster
+Generate an admin kubeconfig that can be used to access the Kubernetes cluster

 ```
 k8s config [flags]